The Wrestler (2008 film): Film critics

-The Wrestler received almost universal critical acclaim.
-Rotten Tomatoes reported that 98% of critics gave the film positive reviews based upon a sample of 233 reviews, with an average rating of 8.40/10, and gave it a Golden Tomato for best drama of 2008.
-The critical consensus states that "Mickey Rourke gives a performance for the ages in The Wrestler, a richly affecting, heart-wrenching yet ultimately rewarding drama."
+The Wrestler received universal acclaim.
+Rotten Tomatoes reported that 99% of critics gave the film positive reviews based upon a sample of 229 reviews, with an average rating of 8.5/10.
+The critical consensus states, "Mickey Rourke gives a performance for the ages in The Wrestler, a richly affecting, heart-wrenching yet ultimately rewarding drama."
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film has received an average score of 80, based on 36 reviews, signifying "generally favorable reviews".
 Alonso Duralde, of MSNBC, said, "Rourke's work transcends mere stunt-casting; his performance is a howl of pain that seems to come from a very real place."

 Todd McCarthy, of Variety, said, "Rourke creates a galvanizing, humorous, deeply moving portrait that instantly takes its place among the great, iconic screen performances."
 Ben Mankiewicz, from At the Movies, said, "To put it simply, this is the best film I've seen this year."
-Le Monde praised the film for melding European film style with an American plot, and stated that "Mickey Rourke's performance in 'The Wrestler' is a continuous celebration of the burdens and splendors of the profession of performance."
+Le Monde praised the film for melding European film style with an American plot, and stated that "Mickey Rourke's performance in The Wrestler is a continuous celebration of the burdens and splendors of the profession of performance."
 One other French film critic, Philippe Azoury, praised its portrayal of "the American heartland" as what he viewed as a bleak wasteland.

 Although The Wrestler was not technically in Roger Ebert's "Best Films" list, he includes a note at the bottom of his review: "'The Wrestler' is one of the year's best films.
 It wasn't on my 'best films' list for complicated and boring reasons."